The New York LLC Formation Guide: How to Save $600 or more on Formation Costs

 Compare this to the significantly higher cost of publishing in the original county.

-Phase 4: Critical Next Steps (Post-Filing)
+Phase 4: Critical Post-Filing Steps

 1.